Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program (also known as “the 2501

 Q. If recipients are conducting training, can they charge participants to attend training?

 Participants are generally not charged to attend training.
 However, if charges are imposed, fees collected from participants are considered program income and must be deducted from the cost of training and must be included in your statement of work and reported on your quarterly Federal Financial Reports (SF-425).

-33. In budgeting for the proposal, is the leasing of vehicles allowed?
+Q. In budgeting for the proposal, is the leasing and/or purchase of vehicles allowed?